 For a more formal dinner look at the White House Hotel (the rooms here also have fantastic views!).
 The Ship Inn is another pub alternative, right next door.
 Then you have two beach cafes serving sandwiches and salads, and a totally refreshing (and highly recommended) Herm Gold lager.

-Sark as you’d expect has a few more pubs and restaurants, and you’ll find a few along The Avenue.
-Nicole’s has a lovely garden and fresh seafood, the Stocks Hotel has fine dining and uses local produce, and La Sablonnerie has the best reputation and a lovely traditional setting.
+Sark as you’d expect has a few more pubs and restaurants, such as Nicole’s, with a lovely garden and fresh seafood, the Stocks Hotel has fine dining and uses local produce, and La Sablonnerie has the best reputation and a lovely traditional setting.

 Both islands have campsites with pre-erected tents if you don’t have your own, and both have a couple of pubs to grab a pint.
 Sark is known for its cheap pints due to the tax laws, and I recommend going to the Bel Air Inn for one.
 I found the Bel Air Inn far more tourist friendly than the Mermaid Tavern (on Sark).